Larshalvorhansen/LambdaSim/README.md

 🤝Feel free to reach out if you wish to collaborate, give feedback, or explore this project together with me!

-Here is the tree structure of this project as of 16.10.2024:
+Here is a tree structure of this project as of 16.10.2024:
 ```plaintext
 ├── approachUsingCellularAutomata
 │   ├── circleEatingFood.py